callumw118/rock_paper_scissors_python/README.md

 Game written in Python using Flask.
 Has a two player option and play against computer option.

-No CSS styling done which I can revisit to add.
+No CSS done which I can revisit to add.